coal formation process bituminous

 Coal explained Energy Information Administration (EIA)

-Bituminous coal was produced in at least 16 states in 2021, but five states accounted for about 78% of total bituminous production: West Virginia (30%), Pennsylvania (16%), Illinois (14%), Kentucky (10%), and Indiana (7%).
+Bituminous coal was produced in at least 16 states in 2021, but five states accounted for about 78% of total bituminous production: West ia (30%), Pennsylvania (16%), Illinois (14%), Kentucky (10%), and Indiana (7%).
 Subbituminous coal typically contains 35%45% carbon, and it has a lower heating value than bituminous coal.

 Bituminous coal | Properties, Uses Formation | Britannica